donnaken15/FastGH3/readme.md

 <br>![chart file](https://i.ibb.co/DPJq9tN/image.png)
 * ROCK OUT!
 <br>![chart file](https://i.ibb.co/W6ZL1Wc/s1.jpg)
+* For an extensive list of settings, open settings.bat, or in a command prompt in the game folder, run `fastgh3 -settings`.
+(Installer adds a shortcut for this)

 ### Extra steps
 * To enable file association (that is when you click on a file, it opens the program that supports it),